 If you love good cinematography, old black-and-white movies are for you.
 They're also remnants of a society that dressed, behaved, and even spoke differently than today.
 These beautiful time-capsuled stories are still just as entertaining now as they were when they were a revolution when first released.

-Some of the following 11 classic black-and-white movies are well-known, like Casablanca and Psycho, while other lesser-known picks should be required watching, like The Best Years of Our Lives.
-The idea of Hollywood magic can seem like an overwrought term these days, but by watching old films, it's easier to get an idea of what that splendor used to mean.
-Maybe the jokes are cheesier and the everyday clothes are fancier than modern viewers expect, but by flipping back to these classics, it's clear that some stories can still provide a much-needed escape.
+Some of the following classic black-and-white movies are well-known, like Casablanca and Psycho, while other lesser-known picks should be required watching, like The Best Years of Our Lives.
+The Hollywood magic will take you back to the splendor of yesteryear.
+Maybe the jokes are cheesier and the everyday clothes are fancier, but by flipping back to these classics, these stories can still provide a much-needed escape.

-Here are our picks for the best black and white movies everyone should see.
+Explore our top picks for the best black-and-white movies everyone should see.

 It's a Wonderful Life (1946)

 It's safe to assume that if you haven't already spent time over the holidays watching this beloved Frank Capra film, then you've at least heard of it.
 It stars Jimmy Stewart as a wander-lusting wisecrack who dreams of leaving his small town and loved ones in order to travel the world.
 When things don't go according to plan, he thinks that he's a failure—until divine intervention teaches him otherwise.
 Watch this movie for the famous dance scene, as well as for its heart-tugging ending.

 Once again, this is probably another movie that you're at least somewhat acquainted with, since its well-worn lines ("Here's looking at you, kid") are still a part of popular culture.
 But did you know that the lead stars Humphrey Bogart and Ingrid Bergman didn't think that this film was going to be as successful as it turned out to be?